daniel-meyer-dme/dummy-services/fail_service/README.md

   -healthy-in=0: Number of seconds the health end-point will start returning a 200.
 A -1 will result in the service NEVER getting healthy.
   -p=8080: The port where the application instance listens to.
 Defaults to 8080.
   -unhealthy-for=0: Number of seconds the health end-point will keep returning a !200.
 A -1 will result in the service staying unhealthy forever.
+  -oom-after=0: Number of seconds before the service starts to amass memory
 ```

 ### Examples